-Virtual network data gateways business and billing model
+Virtual network data gateways pricing and billing

-Data Gateway.
 The virtual network data gateway is a network security offering that lets you connect your Azure and other data services to Microsoft Fabric and the Power Platform.
 You can run Dataflow Gen2, Power BI Semantic Models, Power Platform Dataflows, and Power BI Paginated Reports on top of a virtual network data gateway.
 The virtual network data gateway ensures no traffic is exposed to a public endpoint.
 In addition, you can force all traffic to your datasource to go through a gateway, allowing for comprehensive auditing of secure data sources.
 To learn more and get started, refer to virtual network data gateways.

 Diagram of the virtual network data gateway architecture.

-The virtual network data gateway Charge is proportional to your usage of the virtual network data gateway; we define usage as uptime, or anytime the virtual network data gateway is on.
 A single virtual network data gateway uses two cores.
 The CU consumption rate is a fixed rate that we decide, depending on what we want to charge.
-Learn more about CUs here.
+Learn more about CUs on the Fabric operations page.

-• Consumption Unit (CU) consumption rate: 2x
+• Consumption Unit (CU) consumption rate per core: 2x

 • Price: 2x (CU Consumption rate) * 2 cores (per virtual network data gateway) * $0.18 (Pay as You Go price for one CU per hour) = $0.72 per virtual network/hour